luziferius/MTGProxyPrinter/README.md

 ## Usage

 Execute `mtg-proxy-printer` to start the GUI.
+The Windows MSI package places a starter in the Start menu.

 At first start and at somewhat regular intervals, MTGProxyPrinter requires downloading the MTG card data from the Scryfall API.
 This dataset containing the information about the available 380k+ printings is roughly 250-300 MiB large.